arhiv

 The cemetery as a place of memory and a ritual place of farewell, both a place of community and a quiet place of contemplation, is designed at the transition between the verticals of the forest and the limitlessness of the horizon.
 The space of the cemetery is defined by contrasting relationships and transitions between open and closed, between light and dark, between here and hereafter.

 All architectural elements materially derive from the colors and textures of the location.
-Amidst the massive washed concrete walls in the earthy color of the flysch layers, the polished concrete fire walls stand out, while the bright connecting path floats above the terrain.
+Amidst the massive washed concrete walls in the earthy color of the flysch layers, the polished concrete urn walls stand out, while the bright connecting path floats above the terrain.
 Individual accents and functional elements are made of local karst limestone, wood and metal.

 Ankaran Cemetery, with its modern approach to the cemetery as part of a free-passable park forest accessible to all, transforms the traditional idea of the cemetery space as a place of the dead into a metaphor for community.